Accessibility for Ontarians

 The Kingston Frontenac Lennox & Addington Public Health provides services to the Township of Stone Mills on a broad range of health related issues including classes, clinics, evaluation and reports on specific programs and providing healthy living recommendations.

-Quinte Conservation Authority (CA)
+Quinte Conservation Authority (QCA)

 The Quinte Conservation Authority is governed by a Board of Directors comprised of members from the governing Council from each municipality it serves.
-The Township of Stone Mills is represented by Deputy Reeve John Wise.
-The responsibilities of the CA include protection of persons and property arising from natural dangers such as flooding.
+The Township of Stone Mills is represented by Reeve John Wise.
+The responsibilities of the QCA include protection of persons and property arising from natural dangers such as flooding.
 For contact information, please click here.
 The Quinte Conservation Authority is circulated applications submitted pursuant to the Planning Act.
 A fee is charged by the Quinte CA for these services in accordance with the following schedule of fees.